Code-Institute-Submissions/My-first-pro/README.md

 # My Project name
 ## Introduction
-This website is an information hub for anyone who would like to know more about mental health.
-It provides information about different types of mental health, resources available to support anyone suffering from mental health and and tips on living a healthier life with mental health.
+This website is an information website for anyone who would like to know more about mental health.
+It provides information about different types of mental health illnesses, resources available to support anyone suffering from mental health and and signs of negative mental health.

 ![GitHub Logo]()
 Format:![Alt Text](url)